rlauer6/make-cpan-dist/README.md

 options.

-Provide a file named `requires` that lists the dependencie and their versions and a file named `tests-require` if you have tests that require additional modules.
+Provide a file named `requires` that lists the dependencie and their versions and a file named `test-requires` if you have tests that require additional modules.
+For example:

 ```
-Amazon::Signature4,1.02
+Amazon::Signature4 1.02
 ```

 Of course, at this point you might as well just create your own